generic-ebpf/generic-ebpf/benchmark/README.md

 one](http://www.tommyds.it/doc/benchmark).
 Please see our code at benchmark/map\_benchmark.c for more details.

+We compared Linux's native map and generic-ebpf map on FreeBSD for each cases.

 ### Setup

 - CPU: Intel(R) Core(TM) i7-6850K CPU @ 3.60GHz (3599.03-MHz K8-class CPU)